 New prescriptions the pharmacy receives directly from your doctor's office.

 The pharmacy will automatically fill and deliver new prescriptions it receives from health care providers, without checking with you first, if either:

 - You used mail-order services with this plan in the past, or - You sign up for automatic delivery of all new prescriptions received directly from health care providers.
-You may request automatic delivery of all new prescriptions at any time by contacting AllianceRx Walgreens Pharmacy®, Amazon Pharmacy, Express Scripts® Pharmacy, or Kroger PPS.
+You may request automatic delivery of all new prescriptions at any time by contacting Walgreens Mail Service, Amazon Pharmacy, or Express Scripts® Pharmacy.
 Contact your mail order pharmacy to set up automatic refills for your prescriptions.